ESG 2024 In Numbers - Global Infrastructure Partners

 Notes:

-3. As of 31 December 2023.
+3. As of 31 December 2024.
 Assessed based on forecast Scope 1 & 2 GHG emissions performance and interim target alignment with either a (i) science-based transition pathway – e.g., IEA scenarios or a best-in-class sector pathway, at least to 2030; or (ii) the net zero targets of GIP’s JV partners applicable to the asset (e.g., Gladstone LNG, QCF, Columbia Pipeline Systems) have been considered by GIP to be aligned with good practice (e.g., interim target(s) in place), GIP has not assessed alignment of those targets with a science-based or best-in-class sector pathway.

 4. Assessed based on historic and current Scope 1 & 2 GHG emissions performance.
 Excludes companies that do not have targets and/or are not operational.
+The progress of assets with a decarbonization target at GIP’s JV partners (e.g., Gladstone LNG, QCF, Columbia Pipeline Systems) have not been assessed and therefore are not considered on track.

-9. Created based on the US National Institute of Standards and Technology Cybersecurity Framework and the Center for Internet Security Critical Security Controls.
+10. Created based on the US National Institute of Standards and Technology Cybersecurity Framework and the Center for Internet Security Critical Security Controls.